 [001] 69.43 change “WUR AP List” in Figure 9-780m to “WUR AP Parameters List”

+[Po-kai:accepted]

 [002] 69.49 change “The WUR AP Count field specifies the number of WUR AP Parameters subfields that are included in the WUR AP List field, minus one.
 0 indicates that one WUR AP Parameters subfield is present.” to “The WUR AP Count field specifies the number of WUR AP Parameters subfields that are included in the WUR AP Parameters List field, minus one.
 0 indicates that one WUR AP Parameters subfield is present.”

+[Po-kai:accepted]

 Style Guide 2.2 – Naming Frames